Jacksonville Waves: History

 In January 2025, Zawyer Sports & Entertainment announced the formation of a new women’s professional basketball league — the UpShot League — headquartered in Jacksonville.
 At that time, the league confirmed it would launch with a minimum of four teams, one of which would be based in Jacksonville.

 On October 1, 2025, the UpShot League formally revealed the Jacksonville franchise name and identity: the Jacksonville Waves, along with the appointment of Jessica Bogia as head coach.

+On December 8, 2025, the UpShot League announced the opening weekend matchups for each team.
+Jacksonville is scheduled opened its season on May 15, 2026, against the Charlotte Crown.

+Coach

+A longtime presence in college basketball, Bogia spent more than two decades as an assistant and recruiting coordinator at programs including the Hofstra Pride, Jacksonville Dolphins, and Memphis Tigers, where she became known for her player-development work and strong recruiting classes.
+Now joining the Waves, she steps into her first professional head-coaching role.